sframe-wg/sframe/draft-ietf-sframe-enc.md

 When encrypting a plaintext, the application specifies which KID is to be used, and the counter is incremented after successful encryption.
-When decrypting, the `base_key` for decryption is selected from the available keys using the KID value in the SFrame Header.
+When decrypting, the `base_key` for decryption is selected from the available keys using the KID value in the SFrame header.

 A given `base_key` MUST NOT be used for encryption by multiple senders.
 Such reuse would result in multiple encrypted frames being generated with the same (key,